 The Adolescent Girls Initiative-Kenya is a randomized, controlled trial that tests combinations of initiatives—in health, violence prevention, wealth creation, and education—to determine which improve girls’ lives most.

-Marginalized adolescent girls in Kenya face considerable risks and vulnerabilities that affect their educational status, health and general well-being.
+Adolescent girls in Kenya who are marginalized face considerable risks and vulnerabilities that affect their educational status, health, and general well-being.
 They are at high risk for early marriage, unintended pregnancy, early and unprotected sex, sexual assault, and HIV and other sexually transmitted infections.
 They have limited income-earning opportunities and high rates of illiteracy, and often experience violence and social isolation.
 In addition to all these challenges, they are frequently living in the context of acute poverty at the household and community levels.

 - Violence Prevention, which includes community dialogues on the prevalence and persistence of violence against girls, coupled with funded community projects to address these challenges.